googleapis/google-cloud-ruby/RELEASING.md

 1. Verify that the correct version of the gem was published on [rubygems](https://rubygems.org/).

 1. Verify that the [Kokoro Jobs](#checking-the-status-of-kokoro-builds) have succeeded.
+If so, you may now delete the branch belonging to the pull request.

 High fives all around!